iamNikitaBelous/Sphere_Normals_Transfer/README.md

 # Sphere_Normals_Transfer
+**This is simple script for Blender to transfer sphere normals to tree leaves!**

 **README! and Please, save all of files before running the script!**

 1. Hide everything except the tree (may be multiple objects)